 In October 2023, Guy Bowyer took on the role of Trust CEO.
-A RIBA Conservation Architect, Guy joined the charity in 2015 and knows the building portfolio inside out, regularly speaking to groups about the Trust’s foundations, purpose and daily activities.
-In this article, taken from a recent talk, Guy takes us through the Trust’s early beginnings, aims, funding model, past and present work, together with its future potential as a key player in the City of York.
+A Royal Institute of British Architects (RIBA) Conservation Architect, Guy joined the charity in 2015 and knows the building portfolio inside out, regularly speaking to groups about the Trust’s foundations, purpose and daily activities.
+Taken from a recent talk, in this article Guy takes us through the Trust’s early beginnings, aims, funding model, past and present work, together with its future potential as a key player in the City of York.

-York Conservation Trust is a Building Preservation Trust whose main aims include the preservation and regeneration of historic buildings.
-We are a non-revolving trust, which means we retain properties and lease them to generate an income which feeds back into building maintenance, preservation and enhancement.
+York Conservation Trust is a Building Preservation Trust and its main aims include the preservation and regeneration of historic buildings.
+A non-revolving trust, we retain properties and lease them to generate an income which feeds back into building maintenance, preservation and enhancement.

 It’s often said that if you are in the City of York, you are never far from one of our buildings.
 Some of the most well-known are Fairfax House, the Assembly Rooms, York Theatre Royal, St Anthony’s Hall and De Grey Rooms.
 The architectural mix and age of our properties varies widely, from medieval and Tudor townhouses, Georgian and Victorian buildings to modern architecture, including the iconic 1967 extension to York Theatre Royal by Patrick Gwynne.